kagade0211/petID/README.md

 - Frontend: localhost:3000
 - Server: localhost:8080

-## Here's the fullstack vc gated dapp this template spins up
+## Here's the fullstack vc gated dapp this spins up

 Welcome page: In order to see the dapp, you need to prove your access rights.
 Click the "Prove access rights" button